 What you will enjoy is a feeling of remoteness in the dense Addo bush and the possibility of spotting game.
 This pass will only be driven by the more serious pass enthusiast.
 The usual Eastern Cape cautionaries apply of corrugations, and loose gravel on corners as well as livestock and pedestrians on the road.

-A short, gravel pass that dives over a neck adjacent to the Adolphuspoort which has been formed by the Kariega River.
+This is a short, gravel pass that dives over a neck adjacent to the Adolphuspoort which has been formed by the Kariega River.
 It's located 42 km north-west of Uitenhage just to the north of the Groot Winterhoek mountains.
-Its a short pass of only 2 km with a modest altitude gain of 67m, but the northern descent does have some steep gradients at 1:7.
+It's a short pass of only 2 km with a modest altitude gain of 67m, but the northern descent does have some steeper gradients at 1:7.
 The pass can be driven in any vehicle except in very wet weather.

 This is not a lazy Sunday afternoon drive.
 This rough, steep gravel pass crosses the Grootrivier on the northern side of the Baviaanskloof Mountains via a river crossing just below a weir, without a bridge.
 Whilst the pass itself is a mere 5 km long, it is the access roads which make the driving of this pass, something of an adventure.
 First things first - You will not be able to drive this pass without being in a 4x4 vehicle with good ground clearance.
 'Soft-roaders' will not have sufficient ground clearance.
 Adventure bikers will need to be experienced to handle this road, as it is long, rough, steep and dangerous over many sections, including the entire eastern section between the pass and Patensie.